-414 Beacon was designed by architect John H. Sturgis and built in 1887 by L. D. Willcutt, as the home of Mrs. Maria C. (Barnes) Blake, the widow of furniture dealer Charles Blake, and their unmarried son, William Osborne Blake, a real estate investor.
+414 Beacon was designed by architect John H. Sturgis and built in 1887-1888 by Lyman D. Willcutt, mason and contractor, for Maria C. (Barnes) Blake, the widow of furniture dealer Charles Blake, and their unmarried son, William Osborne Blake, a real estate investor.
 Maria Blake is shown as the owner on the original permit applications for the house and a stable at the rear, both dated August 15, 1887, and on the final building inspection reports for the house and stable, both dated December 26, 1888.
-On June 27, 1888, Maria and William Blake entered into a party wall agreement with Henry H. Fay, owner of 416 Beacon.

 By 1910, they had been joined by Mabel I. Beckwith, a companion to Maria Blake.

 William Blake married Mabel Beckwith in November of 1912.
 After their marriage, they lived at 414 Beacon with his mother.

 Maria Blake died in May of 1913.
 William and Mabel Blake continued to make 414 Beacon their home.
 They also maintained homes in Franconia, New Hampshire, and in Hingham.